vmware/singleton/CONTRIBUTING.md

 2. Get Organization Key

+    a.
+Click your icon and go to 'My Organizations', click Create -> Import from GitHub -> Choose an organization on Github -> select your personal account -> click 'install', now you will have your personal organization on SonarCloud.

-    Go to 'My Organizations', mark down the key of your personal organization in right-up corner(not Organization name), it will be used in Travis CI configuration later.
+    b.
+Click your icon again and select your personal organization, mark down the key of your personal organization in right-up corner(not Organization name), it will be used in Travis CI configuration later.

 ##### Travis CI Configuration